-I have witnessed but few things among them indicative of superstition.
-The practice of the Shoshones of cutting themselves for the dead, I have already mentioned.
+I have witnessed but few things among them indicative of The practice of the Shoshones to cut themsuperstition. selves for the dead, I have already mentioned.
 The Carriers burn their dead.
-When a person dies, all the relations must be assembled, which often occupies many days; and if a husband is deceased, the wife must lay her head upon the bosom of her husband every night, to show her affection for him; and when the funeral pile is constructed, the corpse laid upon it, and the fire enkindled, during the burning of the body, she must frequently put her hands through the flame and lay them upon his bosom, to show her continued Their first chief lost his wife.
+When a person dies, all the relations must be assembled, which often occupies many days; and if a husband is deceased, the wife must sleep with her dead husband to show her affection for him; and when the body is laid upon the funeral pile, she must, during the burning, frequently put her hands upon his bosom.
+Their first chief lost his wife.
 He was asked if he would show the affection for her, which was required of others.
-He thought on account of his chieftainship he might The people were urgent, and he consented, be excused. and so great was the pain which he endured, that he was willing the practice should be ameliorated, and it is hoped it will soon be abolished.
+He thought on account of his chieftainship he might be excused.
+The people were urgent, and he consented, but so great was the pain which he endured, that he was willing the practice should be ameliorated, and it is hoped it will soon be abolished.